Home > How to Tips

 Jessica Shee

-Summary: To secure your sensitive data, you should know how to password protect a file on a mac and how to encrypt files on Mac.
-In this article, free methods and third-party software are available for you to ensure data security.
+Summary: To secure your sensitive data, you should know how to password protect a file on a Mac and how to encrypt files on Mac.
+In this article, 6 effective methods (third-party software included) are available for you to keep your data safe and secure.

 password protect a file on mac